 A completed Application for Admission must be accompanied by a $20.00 nonrefundable application fee.
 The application must be completed in full and signed.
-Completed applications will be considered on a rolling basis beginning in late October, 2012.
-The deadline for submission of a completed application is May 1, 2013.
+Completed applications will be considered on a rolling basis beginning in mid September, 2013.
+The deadline for submission of a completed application is May 1, 2014.
 Applications received or completed after this date will be considered only under extraordinary circumstances at the discretion of the Admissions Committee.

 FIU Law only accepts applications submitted via LSAC.

 - LSAC Online Services – Visit www.LSAC.org and create an account.
 Follow the links to retrieve our application from the list of all ABA accredited law schools.
 Supplemental documents may be attached to your LSAC application.
 If you need to submit additional electronic documentation after submitting your application, you may do so by e-mailing them to email@example.com.
 For questions or problems with your account please contact LSAC via e-mail at LSACinfo@LSAC.org or call (215) 968-1001.

 All applicants seeking admission to FIU Law must take the Law School Admission Test (LSAT) and register with the LSAC Credential Assembly Service (CAS).
 Please contact LSAC at Law School Admission Council, Box 2000, Newtown, PA 18940-0998, telephone number (215) 968-1001 or visit their website at www.LSAC.org to obtain a registration packet.
 FIU Law will not accept LSAT scores earned prior to June 2007.
 Students must sit for the LSAT no later than February 2014 for Fall 2014 application consideration.

 3. Official Transcripts